caraya/personal-blog/content/blog/css-logical-property-shorthand-attributes.md

 In addition to being aware of writing modes, logical properties provide shorthand attributes that are not available with physical properties.

-For example, setting margins require from one to four attributes \\depending on how you set them up.
+For example, setting margins require from one to four attributesdepending on how you set them up.

 1. When you provide one value:
     1. All margins have the same value
 2. When you provide two values
     1. First value is for top and bottom margins
     2. Second value is for the left and right margins
 3. When you provide three values:
     1. The first value applies to the top
     2. The second value applies to the right and left margins
     3. the third value applies to the bottom margin
 4. When you provide four values the margins apply in the following clockwise order:
     1. Top
     2. Right
     3. Bottom